La Soie est elle écologique

 The majority of silk produced in the world comes from the silkworm, which feeds on mulberry leaves.
 However, there are also plant-based alternatives.

 We then speak of vegetable silk, which can be produced from bamboo, soya, corn, nettle or even kapok.
-These materials are chemically or mechanically treated to obtain fibers that imitate silk of animal origin.
+These materials are chemically or mechanically treated to obtain fibers that imitate animal silk.

 Fils de soie extraits des cocons